-If the gain of Q1 (A962) is sufficiently large, $I{\rm E}$ equals $I{\rm C}$.
+If the gain of Q1 (A962) is sufficiently large, I_E equals I_C .
 Therefore, the current is constant as long as the transistor is operating in the active region.

-5.14 Zener diode CR74 serves to limit the maximum available supply voltage to about 100 volts.
-This voltage of Q1 (A962) so that if its collector were connected to ground, it would break down.
+5.14 Zener diode CR74 serves to limit the maximum available. supply voltage to about 100 volts.
+This voltage still exceeds the breakdown voltage of Q1 (A962) so that if its collector were connected to ground, it would break down.
 To remedy this condition, Q2, R7, and R6 (A962) are added.
 Q2 (A962) again operates as an emitter-follower with Q1 (A962) serving as its emitter resistor.
-R7 and R6 (A962) divide the voltage between the current source output and the emitter of Q1 (A962) is at the midpoint of the voltage drop across transistors Q2 and Q1 (A962).
+R7 and R6 (A962) divide the voltage between the current source output and the emitter of Q1 (A962) in half.
+Thus, the base of Q2 (A962) is at the midpoint of the voltage drop across transistors Q2 and Q1 (A962).
 This places half of the voltage across Q1 (A962) since the base-emitter drop of Q2 (A962) is limited to less than a volt.
 The remainder of the voltage is across Q2 (A962).
 These transistors can be destroyed since the breakdown voltage of either may be exceeded.
 TN1 and TN2 serve as protection to prevent burned relay contacts should a ground pick be accidentally applied to a contact on which the +CC supply is present.